MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/assembly-how-to-undo-assembly-posting.md

 To recreate or restore assembly orders, the following conditions must apply to the assembly item that was output in the original posting:

--   It must still be in stock, that is, it is not sold or otherwise consumed by outbound transactions.
+-   It must still be in inventory, that is, it is not sold or otherwise consumed by outbound transactions.
 -   It must not be reserved.
 -   It must exist in the bin that it was output to.